 Jewelry is often what most people think about when they consider silver demand.
 And for good reason — when it comes to jewelry, few materials are better suited for it than silver.
 Lustrous but resilient, the metal responds well to sculpting, requires minimal care and lasts for a lifetime.

 Silver possesses working qualities similar to gold, enjoys greater reflectivity and can achieve the most brilliant polish of any metal.
-In 2016, silver jewelry fabrication declined 9 percent from the previous year, sinking to 207 million ounces.
+The vast amount of have their output turned into a form of jewelry.
+In 2018, silver jewelry fabrication increased 4 percent from the previous year, rising up to 212.5 million ounces.

-Minted silver coins were first used in the eastern Mediterranean region in 550 BC, and by 269 BC the Roman Empire had adopted silver as part of its standard coinage.
-Silver was the main circulating currency until the 19th century, when it was gradually phased out of regular coinage after the gold rushes.
+Minted silver coins were first used in the Eastern Mediterranean region in 550 BC, and by 269 BC the Roman Empire had adopted silver as part of its standard coinage.
+Silver was the main circulating currency until the 19th century, when it was gradually phased out of regular coinage.

-Even so, silver is still used in some circulating coins, especially in American, Australian, Canadian, Mexican and Austrian bullion coins for investors.
-Silver demand in terms of coin fabrication took a dive in 2016, dropping nearly 30 percent.
-It sank to the lowest level since 2010, according to the Silver Institute, coming in at 206.8 million ounces.
+Even so, silver is still used in some circulating coins, especially in American (the silver eagle coin), Australian, Canadian, Mexican and Austrian bullion coins for investors.
+Silver consumption in terms of coin fabrication slipped slightly in 2018, shrinking by 4 percent.

 Sterling silver has been the standard for silver hollowware and silver flatware since the 14th century.
-Silver cutlery and other decor lasts for generations as it resists tarnish, and is a traditional decoration in homes around the world.
+Silver cutlery and other decor lasts for generations as it resists tarnish and is a traditional decoration in homes around the world.
 Copper is mixed with silver to strengthen it for use as cutlery, bowls and decorative items.
-In 2016, demand from silverware dropped from 62.9 to 52.1 million ounces.

 This is an updated version of an article first published by the Investing News Network in 2017.